Changing your studio from the inside-out.

 - key partners

 Once you have your business plotted in a Design Business Model Canvas there’s two more valuable exercises:

 - use something like our DBC client analysis system to identify key clients and their value to the studio

 - do an Empathy mapping exercise to gain insight into the thinking of key client contacts.

 We use these insights to extend the Design Business Model Canvas by recording what type of relationship works best with each client.
 It also defines the relationships to be built with new clients.

 The DBC design in business library

-One of the interesting aspects of the first term has been the number of studios that have taken advantage of the DBC design in business library.
-Each week I collect dozens of articles related to how design is used in businesses.
-I also collect business articles and research that can be of use to designers.
+One of the interesting aspects of this program has been the number of creative businesses taking advantage of the DBC design in business library.
+Each week we collect dozens of articles related to how design is used in businesses.
 A number of the studios have identified niche areas that they can apply their talents to and the DBC library has given them extensive reading material to help.

-Greg’s passion is the research and development of methods that improve design management and the role of design in business.
+Greg is a creative business coach with vast experience founding and managing an Australian design studio.
+He co-founded the Design Business Council to share his research and methods to improve design management and the role of design in business.